Merrill M. Flood: Biography

 Flood received an MA in mathematics at the University of Nebraska, and a PhD at Princeton University in 1935 under the supervision of Joseph Wedderburn, for the dissertation Division by Non-singular Matric Polynomials.

 In the 1930s he started working at Princeton University, and after the War he worked at the Rand Corporation, Columbia University, the University of Michigan and the University of California.

 In the 1950s Flood was one of the founding members of TIMS and its second President in 1955.
 End 1950s he was among the first members of the Society for General Systems Research.
 In 1961, he was elected President of the Operations Research Society of America (ORSA), and from 1962 to 1965 he served as Vice President of the Institute of Industrial Engineers.
 In 1983 he was awarded ORSA's George E. Kimball Medal.

 He was elected to the 2002 class of Fellows of the Institute for Operations Research and the Management Sciences.

 Work

 Flood is considered a pioneer in the field of management science and operations research, who has been able to apply their techniques to problems on many levels of society.
 According to Xu (2001) "as early as 1936–1946, he applied innovative systems analysis to public problems and developed cost-benefit analysis in the civilian sector and cost effectiveness analysis in the military sector".

 Traveling salesman problem

 In the 1940s Flood publicized the name Traveling salesman problem (TSP) within the mathematical community at mass.
-Flood publicized the traveling salesman problem in 1948 by presenting it at the RAND Corporation.
+He publicized the TSP in 1948 by presenting it at the RAND Corporation.
 According to Flood "when I was struggling with the problem in connecting with a school-bus routing study in New Jersey".

-Even more important, as far as common usage goes, Dr. Flood himself claimed to have coined the term "software" in the late 1940s.
+Even more important, as far as common usage goes, Flood himself claimed to have coined the term "software" in the late 1940s.